snltd/SexyMF/README.md

 0.8 or later, and the `node` binary needs to be in the `PATH` of the user as which you intend to run SexyMF.

-If you are running Solaris 11 or an Illumos derivative such as SmartOS, OmniOS or OpenIndiana, you can get node from [the official Node download page](http://nodejs.org/download/).
+If you are running Solaris 11 or an Illumos derivative such as OmniOS or OpenIndiana, you can get node from [the official Node download page](http://nodejs.org/download/).
 If you are running Solaris 10, [Peter Tribble maintains an excellent port](http://www.petertribble.co.uk/Solaris/node.html) which installs every required file in a single SYSV package.
 32- and 64-bit versions should both be fine.
+If you are running SmartOS, `pkgin in node`, if your VM doesn't alredy have it.

 Once you have a suitable Node installation, a quick way to get up and running is to clone the Github repository and ask `npm` to install the